disizmj/node-farmer/README.md

 # farmer
-Farmer is a powerful and easy to use automation tool
+Farmer is an automaation tool built for Linux machines